 The archeological potential of the APE is low and no further archeological review is recommended for the project.
-If project plans change to affect areas outside of the current APE, further review may be warranted.
+If project plans change to affect areas outside of the current APE, further review may be warranted, although the APE itself is considered to have low sensitivity, the higher landforms next to this area (farm fields) are considered to be highly sensitive and must be avoided during construction.
 This report should be submitted to the VTrans archeology officer for review and concurrence.